 The DC Center for AIDS Research (DC CFAR) supports five Cores.
-Each Core provides services that facilitate HIV/AIDS research and contribute synergistically to the overall DC CFAR mission.
+Each Core provides services that facilitate HIV/AIDS research and contributes synergistically to the overall DC CFAR mission.

-The Administrative Core provides leadership for the DC CFAR Cores and Scientific Working Groups, promotes synergies across the six collaborating academic institutions and supports partnerships with government, community and academic collaborators.
+The Administrative Core provides leadership for the DC CFAR Cores and Scientific Working Groups, promotes synergies across the collaborating research institutions, and supports partnerships with government, community, and academic collaborators.

-The Developmental Core coordinates the DC CFAR Pilot Awards Program, the microgrant program, mentoring and educational and training opportunities.
-The Core targets its programs towards early stage, new and newly transitioning HIV investigators, with an emphasis on women and underrepresented minorities.
+The Developmental Core coordinates the DC CFAR Pilot Awards Program, the microgrant program, mentoring, educational and training opportunities.
+The Core focuses its programs and services on early stage, new and newly transitioning HIV investigators, with an emphasis on women and underrepresented minorities.

 Basic Sciences Core